MicrosoftDocs/azure-docs/articles/purview/concept-best-practices-assetlifecycle.md

 Asset Metadata may need to be deleted manually for many reasons:

-<li> To remove asset metadata where the data is deleted (if a full re-scan is not performed)
+- To remove asset metadata where the data is deleted (if a full re-scan is not performed)
-<li> To remove asset metadata where the data is purged according to its retention period
+- To remove asset metadata where the data is purged according to its retention period
-<li> To reduce/manage the size of the data map
+- To reduce/manage the size of the data map

 > [!Note]